Kiwayu

 Kiwayuu (alternative spelling Kiwayu) is a small island in the eastern part of the Lamu Archipelago in the Kiunga Marine National Reserve in Kenya.
-Its main economic activity is fishing, and there is one school, no clinic and one well on the island.
-Its main tourist attractions are the tidal pools and snorkeling/diving pools on its eastern side, in the Indian Ocean.
+Its main economic activity is fishing, and there is one school, one clinic and one well on the island.
+Its main attractions are the tidal pools and snorkeling/diving pools on its eastern side, in the Indian Ocean.

 The nearest hospital is on Lamu Island outside of Lamu town.
-Travel from Kiwayuu to Lamu is 7 hours by dhow, or 2 hours by mirror boat.
+Travel from Kiwayuu to Lamu is 7 hours by dhow, or 2 hours by motor boat.